-As part of my ‘Life, Death and Everything In-Between‘ project, let’s talk Gender.
+As part of my ‘Life, Death and Everything In-Between‘ project, let’s talk Gender Expression.

-As a female with many years of corporate working experience, I’m well aware of the power of gender and the negative roles it plays in our societies and across many different cultures.
-I’m raising my children as feminists and encouraging them to explore their own gender & sexual curiosities and express the hell out of themselves should they so wish.
+I’m raising my children as feminists, encouraging them to explore gender, sexual curiosities and express the hell out of themselves should they so wish.
 We should all be able to live our lives as we choose, love who and how we like without judgement, dictatorship or exclusion from those less tolerant.

-I’m very lucky to know lots of people who pretty much cover the gender spectrum.
-It’s helped me understand the challenges and discrimination people face on a daily basis.
-I know some of you don’t so just in case you remain a tad confused, please meet the ‘Genderbread Person’ an info graphic which covers all aspects of Gender from The Proud Trust.
+I know many of you are clued up regarding gender but I also know a lot you aren’t so just in case you remain a tad confused, please meet the ‘Genderbread Person’.
+This is an info-graphic which covers all aspects of Gender from The Proud Trust.
 The Proud Trust is a life saving and life enhancing organisation that helps young people empower themselves to make a positive change for themselves and their communities.

-I’m looking to photograph & interview hundreds of individuals so please don’t be shy about getting in touch.
+I’m looking to photograph & interview lots of individuals so please don’t be shy about getting in touch.
 I want to photograph how you act, dress, behave and interact with the world as you normally or not so normally dress.
 Like I said before, I can shoot anonymously if you so wish.
-It’s my ultimate goal to assist in breaking down the perceived gender stereotypes.
-Education is king.
-We are one race, the human race.
-I also have a personal reason for doing this project which I will divulge to those I photograph.

 I will be arranging some at home and studio sessions soon so please get in touch if you feel you’d like to contribute to this project which I will be aiming to exhibit at some point in the future.